Apportionment paradox: Balinski–Young theorem

 It is of note that any method of apportionment free of the Population Paradox will always be free of Alabama Paradox.
 The converse is not true, however.
-Webster's method can be free of incoherence and maintain quota when there are three states.
-All sensible methods satisfy both criteria in the trivial two-state case.
+Webster's method can be free of incoherence and maintain quota when there are three parties.
+All sensible methods satisfy both criteria in the trivial two-party case.

 They show a proof of impossibility: apportionment methods may have a subset of these properties, but cannot have all of them: